mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 All Bidders responding to the resulting CFP must be in possession of a Procurement Business Number (PBN) which can be obtained through the Supplier Registration Information System - https://srisupplier.contractscanada.gc.ca

+All responses to CFPs require that the Legal Name of the business and PBN are clearly included.

 These policies apply:
 - The Code of Conduct for Procurement and Public Services - https://www.tpsgc-pwgsc.gc.ca/apropos-about/code-cond-eng.html
 - Procurement Canada’s Integrity Provisions - https://www.tpsgc-pwgsc.gc.ca/ci-if/ci-if-eng.html